lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 to be "CSRs".
 In this document, the terms "CSR" and Certificate Request message are used interchangeably.

-This document, particularly
+This document, particularly {{impl-presenter}}, requires a RATS-aware role that is not defined in the RATS Architecture [RFC9334]: the Presenter.

-is a RATS-aware entity that interacts with the Attester to request the required Evidence or Attestation Results and then present it within the appropriate usage protocol in a format that the Relying Party will accept.
+The Presenter is a RATS-aware entity that interacts with the Attester to request the required Evidence or Attestation Results and then present it within the appropriate usage protocol in a format that the Relying Party will accept.